 On-hand inventory: This refers to the stored finished goods ready to be delivered at any given moment.
 Inventory is a wider term and refers to the storage of various other items, or even raw materials.

-Companies can even stock up their inventories anticipating a huge sale prior to the festive season.
+Companies can even stock up their inventories anticipating a huge sale before the festive season.
 A company with an efficient and far-sighted inventory management and control system is always ahead of its competitors.

 What are net requirements?